 Black spots on Rudbeckia, also known as black-eyed Susan, are very common and occur in a large percentage of the population each year.
 There are many causes, but the most common by far is the fungal disease called Septoria leaf spot, a common disease of tomatoes.

 The symptoms of common Rudbeckia leaf spot diseases are so similar though, that it’s hard to distinguish between them without a microscope.
 Fortunately, none of these leaf spots are serious and can be treated with the same chemicals, making identification more of an intellectual exercise than a necessary step.

-Black eyed Susan spots often start as small, dark brown lesions that grow up to ¼-inch wide through the summer.
+Black-eyed Susan spots often start as small, dark brown lesions that grow up to ¼ inch (6 mm.) wide through the summer.
 Spots may remain round or develop more of an angular look when they run into leaf veins.
 Lesions usually start on leaves near the ground, but soon work their way up the plant through splashing water.

 These spots are primarily a cosmetic disease, though plants with many infected leaves may die back slightly earlier than non-infected plants.
 Black spots on Rudbeckia don’t interfere with blooming.

 Controlling Rudbeckia Leaf Spot

 Spotted leaves on black-eyed Susan appear where fungal spores have been allowed to overwinter and conditions were right for reinfection in the spring.
 Tight spacing, overhead watering, and high humidity contribute to the spread of these leaf spot diseases– the very nature of these plants makes breaking the disease cycle difficult.

 To maintain proper spacing for good air circulation, you’ll have to aggressively pull volunteer seedlings that spring from the many seeds Rudbeckia produce in the fall.